Rygg/win-device-profiles/README.md

 ## Configuration ##
 The application is configured by changing the appsettings.json a fairly simple configuration file.
 The currently available configuration settings are:

-* LogLevel: [(NLog.LogLevel)](https://nlog-project.org/documentation/v4.4.0/html/T_NLog_LogLevel.htm) Sets the log level of the application.
+* LogLevel: [(MinimumLevel)](https://github.com/serilog/serilog/wiki/Configuration-Basics) Sets the log level of the application.
 The supported values:

-    * Trace
+    * Verbose
     * Debug
-    * Info
+    * Information
-    * Warn
+    * Warning
     * Error
     * Fatal
-    * Off

-* ProfilesFile: Application reads the user profiles from this file during application startup.
+* ProfilesOptions: Application reads the user profiles from this section during application startup.

 appsettings.json:
 ```
 {
-  "LogLevel": "Info",
+  "LogLevel": "Error",
-  "ProfilesFile": "profiles.json"
+  "ProfileOptions": "Profiles {...}"
 }
 ```

 ## Profile configuration ##

-Profiles are configured in separate json files.
+Profiles are configured currently in the appsettings file.
 Profiles are configured inside an array inside a single "Profiles"-field.
 Each profile itself contains the following fields:

 * Id: Identifier of the profile.
 Required.
 * Name: Name of the profile.
-Not required.
+Required.
 * HotKey: Keyboard hotkey combination activating this profile.
 Not required.
 * DisplaySettings: Display settings to be set when this profile is activated.
 Required.